TF-CBT (Trauma-Focused Cognitive Behavioral Therapy)

 CHDI has helped Connecticut develop an impressive network of mental health providers trained to treat children suffering from exposure to violence, abuse, and other forms of trauma.

-With the support of State and federal funding, we have trained over 800 clinicians and staff at more than 35 community mental health providers (serving over 79 sites) to deliver the evidence-based Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) model.
-As a result, more than 5,500 children have received TF-CBT and those completing treatment demonstrate excellent clinical outcomes.
+With the support of State and federal funding, we have trained over 800 clinicians and staff at 42 community mental health providers (serving 69 sites) to deliver the evidence-based Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) model.
+As a result, more than 7,000 children have received TF-CBT and those completing treatment demonstrate excellent clinical outcomes.

 The TF-CBT model produces excellent results.